madnuttah/unbound-docker/doc/DETAILS.md

 ## Installation

-Distroless multiarch-builds for Linux-based 386, arm, arm64 or amd64 platforms are available on [Docker Hub](https://hub.docker.com/r/madnuttah/unbound).
+Distroless multiarch-builds for Linux-based 386, arm/v6, arm/v7, arm64 or amd64 platforms are available on [Docker Hub](https://hub.docker.com/r/madnuttah/unbound).

 ## How to use this Image

 Please adapt the [`/usr/local/unbound/unbound.conf`](https://github.com/madnuttah/unbound-docker/blob/main/doc/examples/usr/local/unbound/unbound.conf) file and my example [`docker-compose.yaml`](https://github.com/madnuttah/unbound-docker/tree/main/doc/examples) files to your needs.
 The docker-compose files also deploys [Pi-hole](https://pi-hole.net/) for blocking ads and to prevent tracking.

-**I don't like large, monolithic config files much.
-I bet you do not either.** Luckily Unbound can load configs through a `include:` clause.
+**I don't like large, monolithic config files much.**

+Luckily Unbound can load configs through a `include:` clause.
 To provide a better structuring of the `unbound.conf` file, directories for **optionally** storing zone and other configuration files as well as for your certificates and the unbound.log file have been created and can be mounted as volumes:

 - [`/usr/local/unbound/certs.d/`](https://github.com/madnuttah/unbound-docker/tree/main/doc/examples/usr/local/unbound/certs.d/) for storing your certificate files.